 Begun as the Courtroom 21 Project in 1993, the Center for Legal and Court Technology is a joint project of William & Mary Law School and the National Center for State Courts.
 CLCT's primary mission is "to improve the world's legal systems through the appropriate use of technology."
 To accomplish this, CLCT:

-- provides courtroom design and needs assessments,
+- provides needs assessments,

 - holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects and others from throughout the world,

 - is a world center for empirical and legal research on courtroom technology